Mitranim/gotools/dsadapter/readme.md

 func (this *Engine) SetId(id string) { this.Id = id }
 ```

-They're called in CRUD operations.
+They're used by `dsadapter` in CRUD operations.

 #### `Key(*http.Request, Record) *datastore.Key`